mrkouchaki/Anomaly-Detection/README.md

          allocation: 1 # This option only applies to 5GHz band
         ```

-    - Run the `jammer.py` script to start the jamming process:
+    - Run the `jam.py` script to start the attack process:
     ```sh
-    python jammer.py
+    python jam.py
     ```

 2. **Generate, Save, and Prepare your data:**
-    - After setting up the 5G network and starting the jammer based on the configured setup, set the frequency and other parameters based on your 5G network settings.
+    - After setting up the network and starting the jammer based on the configured setup, set parameters based on your network settings.
     - Navigate to the `data` directory:
     ```sh
     cd data